CryptoKruelty/WVTRU_BOT/README.md

 # VTRU Bot v3.5

-**VTRU Bot** is a powerful and user-friendly application designed to interact with the Ethereum blockchain.
+**VTRU Bot** is a powerful and user-friendly application designed to interact with the Vitruveo blockchain.
 It allows users to manage multiple wallets, monitor blockchain blocks, and execute transactions automatically based on predefined conditions.

 ---